-Given that a fair number of us, including yours truly, started their careers at the end of the last great tech bubble, it might be instructive to zoom out and take a more fundamental approach, one that is not necessarily rooted solely in crypto economics.
+Given that a fair number of us started our careers around the end of the last great tech bubble, it might be instructive to zoom out and take a more fundamental approach, one that is not necessarily rooted solely in crypto economics.

 Long long ago, around 20 years ago to be precise, before Google, before Yahoo (but after Lynx and Gopher!) there was a battle royale among search engines.
 There were several contenders to the throne, including once-familiar names such as Lycos, Altavista, Infoseek, Inktomi and countless others.
 But once Google created a superior product, most folks just stopped using anything other than Google, and the rest is history.
 In the absence of any switching costs, a superior product rapidly ended the search engine wars, leading to the current virtual Google monopoly, although Lycos apparently came very close to winning that war.